ibm-cloud-docs/dr-automation-powervs/pricing-for-cores.md

 | 3              | $0.20547              | $149.99                  |
 | 4              | $0.27396              | $199.99                  |
 | 5              | $0.34245              | $249.99                  |
 {: caption="All processors type pricing" caption-side="bottom"}

+   > **Note**:
+   >
-  - **Uniform Rate** : All processor types, including dedicated, shared uncapped, and shared capped  configurations, are billed at the same hourly rate.
+   > - **Uniform Rate** : All processor types, including dedicated, shared uncapped, and shared capped  configurations, are billed at the same hourly rate.

-  - **Usage-Based Billing**: Costs are calculated on an hourly basis, and the monthly cost reflects usage for a full month (730 hours).
+   > - **Usage-Based Billing**: Costs are calculated on an hourly basis, and the monthly cost reflects usage for a full month (730 hours).

-  - **Exclusions**: DR Automation billing excludes charges for operating systems, storage, and additional resources.
+   > - **Exclusions**: DR Automation billing excludes charges for operating systems, storage, and additional resources.

 ## End of billing